Skip to main content

 Several reviews have estimated that the prevalence of patients with DM with a proven DPN diagnosis ranges from 20% to approximately 35%, while pDPN has been documented in approximately 35% to 65% of patients with DM.1,2,6,9,13 Particularly concerning pDPN (a severe form of DPN), this seems to be associated with increased mortality (42%) at 5 years,9 and (seemingly for DPN), there are no established current diagnostic gold standards to date.9,13

-An important point in the clinical evaluation of patients with probable or definite pDPN (Figure 1) is the precocious recognition and follow-up of each unfolding evocative pDPN symptom.11,13
+An important point in the clinical evaluation of patients with probable or definite pDPN (Figure 2) is the precocious recognition and of each evocative pDPN symptom.11,13

 From a practical perspective, different types of peripheral nerve damage12,13 and their clinical presentations have been described as potentially induced by DM, including distal symmetric polyneuropathy, autonomic neuropathy, radiculoplexopathy, and mononeuropathies, with or without irritative discomfort.1,6,12,13